wfcommons/WfCommons/docs/source/generating_workflows.rst

 Generating Workflows
 ====================

-The second axis of the WfCommons project targets the generation of realistic synthetic workflow instances with a variety of characteristics.
-The :class:`~wfcommons.generator.generator.WorkflowGenerator` class uses recipes of workflows (as described in :ref:`traces-label`) for creating many different synthetic workflows based on distributions of workflow task runtime, and input and output file sizes.
-The resulting workflows are represented in the WfCommons JSON format, which is already supported by simulation frameworks such as `WRENCH <https://wrench-project.org>`_.
+WfGen is a component of WfCommons project that targets the generation of realistic synthetic workflow instances with a variety of characteristics.
+The :class:`~wfcommons.generator.generator.WorkflowGenerator` class uses recipes of workflows, many different synthetic workflows based on distributions of workflow task runtime,  and input and output file sizes (as described in :ref:`workflow-recipe-generator-label`) for creating the realistic synthetic instances.
+The resulting workflows are represented in the WfCommons JSON format (WfFormat), which is already supported by simulation frameworks such as `WRENCH <https://wrench-project.org>`_.

 .. _workflow-recipe-label: